HuanglabPurdue/DL-AO/README.md

 * opts.py: Definitions of user adjustable variables
 * test.py: Script for testing training result

+**Note:**
+1. Example data only showed 1000 sub-regions.
+Training for DL-AO used 6 million images.
+Additional training and validation datasets are available upon request.
+2. Network1-3 are three models with different training ranges used in DL-AO.
+The detailed training range sees Supplementary Table 4.

 ### 1.3 Content of 'DL-AO_Inference_Demo_Colab'
 **Google Colaboratory (Colab) Notebook:**